GithHayden/The-Beach-Boys/README.md

 Videos showing black line/controls nudged above thumbnail - sizing off for grid, updated from 350 to 340. call out not responsive
 Modal text centre aligned, updated <div> tags, throwing out alignment.

+Outstanding
+Describe how gulp file works.
+Be specific about the Bootstrap template used - what I use from it & what code I wrote.
+Povide full credit in commentary/on files and in README.
+Check for copyright notices on top of the CSS/allfiles and include.
+Add anything useful from other README files.
+End to End build - check all code/commentary clean, test all features, test responsive, ensure streamlined.
+Check code - run through validators and update where relevant.
+Spellcheck.
+Push final version to GitHub.